mslawsky/cats-vs-dogs-image-classifier/README.md

 ## Transfer Learning 🚀

-Phase 3 leverages transfer learning using a pre-trained model (VGG16) to achieve higher accuracy:
+### Phase 3: Leveraging Pre-trained Knowledge

+Transfer learning represents the most advanced approach in this project, using VGG16 (a model pre-trained on ImageNet) to achieve superior results with less training time.

 ```python
 def create_transfer_learning_model():